Exercise and movement

 - Sea kayaking is an obvious outdoor sport in a country surrounded by sea.
 There are numerous kayaking and rowing clubs that can help you get started.

-- Swimming is also an effective and gentle exercise type regardless of your level.
-If you are not a fan of cold water, the water in the swimming baths is warm all year.
+- Whatever your level, swimming is also an effective and gentle form of exercise.
+If you are not a fan of cold water, the water in indoor swimming pools is warm throughout the year.

 - Learning something new can be highly motivating.
-Perhaps you would like to learn the crawl properly or to get started on open water swimming?
+What about mastering the crawl or starting open water swimming?
 There are courses at all levels.

-- Go for a walk or run on the beach.
-The sand gives you a little extra challenge and the sea and horizon have a relaxing effect.
+- Go for a walk or a run on the beach.
+Sand provides a little extra challenge, while the sea and horizon have a relaxing effect.

 Use your legs

 - Go for walks.
-Walking is an effective exercise type just as running but far more gentle and is therefore excellent if you are untrained.
-At the same time, you get fresh air and experience nature.
+Like running, walking is an effective form of exercise, but it is far gentler, so excellent if you do not have the training.
+At the same time, you get fresh air and time outdoors.

-- It is easy to combine a walk with socialising.
-A fixed agreement to go for walks makes it easier to get going.
+- It is easy to combine walking with socialising.
+An agreement to go for regular walks makes it easier to get going.

-- Interval walking gives you maximum benefit of your walks.
+- Interval walking will help you get the best out of your walks.
 Download an app to guide your walking exercise.
 Interval walking burns calories and improves your physical fitness.

-- Interval walking is easy to combine with other transport types.
+- It is easy to combine interval walking with other forms of transport.
 Park your car some streets away or get off the bus one stop before and walk the rest of the way.

-- Interval walking is a good exercise type when you are on the move or on holiday as you do not need any equipment.
+- Interval walking is a good form of exercise when you are on the move or on holiday.
+No equipment is necessary.

-- Nordic walking has less impact on your hips, knees and ankles than normal walking as the poles help you keep the balance.
+- Nordic walking has less impact on your hips, knees and ankles than normal walking, since the poles help you keep balance.

 - Search the Internet for a Nordic walking instructor or a class near you.

 - Technology can motivate new habits.
-For example, most phones have a pedometer that can encourage you to walk the 10,000 steps every day.
+For example, most phones have a pedometer to encourage you to walk 10,000 steps every day.

 - There is an app for everything.
-Regardless of whether you are novice and want to train yourself to run 5 kilometres or whether you are motivated by combining your running with charity, there is an app for the purpose.
-Find apps for interval walking, a digital training buddy, a training log or an overview of outdoors training pavilions.
+Whether you are novice and want to train yourself to run 5 kilometres or wish to combine your running with charity, you are guaranteed to find an appropriate app.
+Find apps for interval walking, a digital training buddy, a training log or an overview of outdoor training pavilions.

-- Music can help you keep the energy up.
+- Music can help you sustain your energy.

-- Long bicycles rides can be used to listen to a podcast or a good audio book.
+- On a long bike ride, try listening to a podcast or a good audio book.

-- On digital maps, you can find marked trails for nature running and walking.
+- Digital maps indicate trails for nature running and walking.

-- If you like competition, you can share your activities and compete against your friends online on various social platforms.
+- If you like competition, there are various social platforms, where you can share your activities and compete against your friends.